juliusjandersson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an Assistant Professor of Economics at the Stockholm Institute of Transition Economics (SITE), a research and policy center at the Stockholm School of Economics.
 Additionally, I serve as an affiliated researcher at the Mistra Center for Sustainable Markets (Misum).
 I earned my PhD in Environmental Economics from the London School of Economics (LSE).
-My research primarily focuses on the practical effects of climate change mitigation policies and extends into the fields of environmental economics, public economics, and political economy
+My research primarily focuses on the practical effects of climate change mitigation policies and extends into the fields of environmental economics, public economics, and political economy.